pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

     l.
 After reviewing your choices and approving the **Estimated monthly costs** for these choices,  click **Create database**.

     A deployment progress page displays the status of your deployment until it is complete, which takes up to 5 minutes.
-When complete, the EKS UI displays all of the SQL resources in your account, which includes your newly created SQL instance, which should be in an **Available** state.
+When complete, the EKS UI displays all of the database resources in your account, which includes your newly created RDS DB instance, which should be in an **Available** state.

 6. Find and note the Security group ID of your Linux worker nodes in your deployment to later add each of these security groups to your RDS instance security group (in the next step).